pgxn/pgxnclient/docs/usage.rst

                   [--target *PATH*]
                   *SPEC*

-The distribution is specified according to the `package specification`_.
+The distribution is specified according to the `package specification`_ and can be represented by an URL.
 The file is saved in the current directory with name usually :samp:`{distribution}-{version}.zip`.
 If a file with the same name exists, a suffix ``-1``, ``-2`` etc. is added to the name, before the extension.
 A different directory or name can be specified using the ``--target`` option.

 .. _pgxn-search: